KyleOndy/kyleondy.com/provider/pages/hire.markdown

 for a challenging problem domain.
 I like to solve difficult and unconventional problems working along with a motivated small team.

-The following is a rundown on on my ideal role; _if I won the job lottery_.
+The following is a rundown on my ideal role; _if I won the job lottery_.
 I acknowledge this is a unicorn, but this is an accurate description of the type of role I would like to be in long-term.